 CDS issuance skyrocketed over the years 2002 to 2007; the two years, 2005-2007 witnessed a tenfold increase in the issuance of CDS on MBS (BIS 2013).
 Contrary to the standard intuition, CDS premiums were insensitive to the underlying mortgage credit quality.
 Loans packaged in MBS that had CDS available substantially under-performed other securitized loans (Arentsen et al. 2015).
-Not only were the financial institutions providing CDS taking on more risk at lower premiums, but also they were also apparently doing so with less screening than undertaken by securitizers.
+Not only were the financial institutions providing CDS taking on more risk at lower premiums, they were also apparently doing so with less screening than undertaken by securitizers.
 They were also expanding the share of RMBS insured by CDS.
-Arentsen documents that CDS as a share of RMBS, discussed above, to price growing risk may reflect naïve investors, reliant on ratings; it may also reflect the growing use of CDS, which seemingly derisked RMBS.
-This does not explain, however, bond guarantor pricing, since in this case buyers and sellers were often large international financial firms.
-Understanding why the bond guarantor market failed is directly relevant to the GSEs and their potential reform since they also provide credit insurance.
+Arentsen documents that CDS as a share of RMBS issued increased, until by 2006, CDS insured over 50% of RMBS.
+The failure of RMBS, discussed above, to price growing risk may reflect naïve investors, reliant on ratings; it may also reflect the growing use of CDS, which seemingly de-risked RMBS.
+This does not explain, however, CDS pricing, since in this case sellers were often large international financial firms.13

-While large firms exposed to credit risk may be aware of market risk, unlike naïve investors, the incentives to price risk accurately is affected by the structure of securitization markets.
-Pavlov, Schwartz and Wachter (2017) outline the incentives for bond guarantors to price CDS.
-In theory, competitive insurance (guarantor) firms would not look to aggregate measures such as the rise in debt to GDP ratios or the rise in the price of housing relative to income and rents (or adjust for declining user costs due to lower interest rates and backward-looking expectations), in determining their provision of CDS.
-Rather, competitive firms would look narrowly to information on the available characteristics of the mortgages they were insuring (FICO score and LTV) and expected (rating firm estimated) losses on these and their issuance costs relative to market insurance premiums (fees).
-Similarly, to bank lenders, they would take housing prices as given without factoring in growing aggregate lending risk.
+Competitive insurance (guarantor) firms, like naïve investors, might not look to aggregate measures such as the rise in debt to GDP ratios or the rise in the price of housing relative to income and rents (or adjust for declining user costs due to lower interest rates and backward-looking expectations), in determining their provision or pricing of CDS.
+Rather, competitive firms might rely on the available characteristics of the mortgages they were insuring (FICO score and LTV) and expected (rating firm estimated) losses on these and their issuance costs relative to market insurance premiums (fees).
+Similarly, to bank lenders and naïve investors, they might take housing prices as given without factoring in growing aggregate lending risk (Wachter 2014).

-Most guarantor firms were large, however, and clearly exposed to growing risk.
+Most guarantor firms, however, were large and clearly exposed to growing risk.
 Managers of firms facing a large share of the market would have been aware of the growth of the CDS market and aggregate credit and increasing correlated risks.
 Yet, the actions of these large firms did not account for increasing risk.
 Pavlov, Schwartz and Wachter (2017) rationalize this using a risk-shifting argument.
 In this model, a financial institution generates positive profits from intermediation business, and is capable of issuing CDS, without a regulatory requirement of actuarially fair reserves.
 The optimal credit default swap premium such a financial institution requires in order to assume the default risk of fixed income instruments is a function of the institution's capital (reserves) and current exposure.
-Hence, institutions generally require an increasing premium to assume additional risk.16 However, if the financial institution already has a large CDS exposure and is under-capitalized, further issuance comes at a lower premium.17 An under-capitalized institution that already has substantial default risk exposure would engage in risk shifting (to purchasers of CDS who are now exposed to counterparty risk) and assume more risk at lower rates to gain the short-term fees associated with the issuance of CDS.
+Hence, institutions generally require an increasing premium to assume additional risk.14 However, if the financial institution already has a large CDS exposure and is under-capitalized, further issuance comes at a lower premium.15 An under-capitalized institution that already has substantial default risk exposure would engage in risk shifting (to purchasers of CDS who are now exposed to counterparty risk) and assume more risk at lower rates to gain the short-term fees associated with the issuance of CDS.

 Effectively, once a firm receives a negative signal about the value of the underlying mortgages, the firm issues more CDS at a lower premium, making cheap financing easily available.
 In other words, the presence of a financial institution with large default risk exposure in the market reduces the premium required to insure additional risk.
-Therefore, negative signals about the default risk of the debt instruments increase the quantity of insured instruments but do not increase the default insurance premium.
-For this to occur, purchasers of CDS from such institutions and their lenders would need to be blind to growing counterparty and default risk.
-The complexity and large size of these institutions may help to explain this lack of foresight18.
+Therefore, negative signals about the default risk of the debt instruments increase the quantity of insured instruments but do not increase the default insurance premium.16.